MEN IN BLACK

 Most of the parties involvd reunited for two sequels, the extremely disappointing Men in Black II (2002), which only amplified all the bad points about this, and the slighly better Men in Black 3 (2012).
 The film was subsequently spun out as an animated tv series Men in Black (1997-2000).
 Be Kind Rewind (2008) offers up an amusing amateur remake of Men in Black.

-Barry Sonnenfelds other genre films as director include:- The Addams Family (1991), Addams Family Values (1993), Wild Wild West (1999) and the nuclear weapon comedy Big Trouble (2002) and Nine Lives (2016) with Kevin Spacey resurrected in the body of a cat.
-Sonnenfeld also produced the witty spoof James Bond tv series Secret Agent Man (2000), the live-action superhero spoof The Tick (2001-2), the tv series Pushing Daisies (2007-9) about a man with resurrection powers and the Lemony Snicket tv series A Series of Unfortunate Events (2017 ), and on cinema screens the Gothic childrens film Lemony Snickets A Series of Unfortunate Events (2004), the Disney animation spoof Enchanted (2007) and Space Chimps (2008).
+Barry Sonnenfelds other genre films as director include:- The Addams Family (1991), Addams Family Values (1993), Wild Wild West (1999), the nuclear weapon comedy Big Trouble (2002) and Nine Lives (2016) with Kevin Spacey resurrected in the body of a cat.
+Sonnenfeld also produced the witty spoof James Bond tv series Secret Agent Man (2000), the live-action superhero spoof The Tick (2001-2), the tv series Pushing Daisies (2007-9) about a man with resurrection powers the Lemony Snicket tv series A Series of Unfortunate Events (2017 ) and the revival of The Tick (2017 ), and on cinema screens the Gothic childrens film Lemony Snickets A Series of Unfortunate Events (2004), the Disney animation spoof Enchanted (2007) and Space Chimps (2008).

 Screenwriter Ed Solomon has also written Bill and Teds Excellent Adventure (1989), Bill and Teds Bogus Journey (1991), Mom and Dad Save the World (1992), Super Mario Bros.
 (1993), Charlies Angels (2000), What Planet Are You From?
 (2000), Imagine That (2009) and Now You See Me (2013).

 (Nominee for Best Adapted Screenplay at this sites Best of 1997 Awards).